Mlaiel/iacherie/docs/reports/PROTECTION_AGENTS_FINAL_REPORT.md

 **🏆 MISSION ACCOMPLISHED: Comprehensive Protection System Operational**

-The Ainflue platform now provides industry-leading content protection capabilities that exceed enterprise requirements and provide creators with unparalleled protection for their intellectual property across all digital platforms and threat vectors.
+The IA Chérie platform now provides industry-leading content protection capabilities that exceed enterprise requirements and provide creators with unparalleled protection for their intellectual property across all digital platforms and threat vectors.